chryz-hub/chryz-hub.github.io/CONTRIBUTING.md

 - **refactor**: A code change that neither fixes a bug nor adds a feature
 - **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - **test**: Adding missing tests or correcting existing tests

+**or better still a precise and a short description really passing the real message of the issues or pull request!**